FederatedScopeTeam/FederatedScopeTeam.github.io/_docs/02-start-your-own-case.md

     return data_dict, config
 ```

--  Step2: register your data with a keyword, such as `"mydata"`
+-  Step2: register your data with a keyword, such as `"mydata"`.
 ```python
 from flpackage.register import register_data